 - Open the Settings app.

-- Optionally, turn on the toggle switch for "Hey Siri" to use the feature hands-free when it is connected to a power source.
+- Optionally, turn on the toggle switch for Listen for "Hey Siri" to use the feature hands-free.

-- Select "My Info" to add your contact details to Siri's database.
+- Select "My Information" to add your contact details to Siri's database.

-Once activated, to use Siri, simply hold the Home button on the iPhone (or iPad) until the microphone icon appears, or simply say, "Hey Siri" when your iPhone is connected to power.
+Once activated, to use Siri, simply hold the Home button or the Side button on the iPhone (or iPad) until the microphone icon appears, or simply say, "Hey Siri" (note that this handsfree activation only works on iPhone 8 and earlier when the device is connected to power).
 On the Apple Watch, you can hold the Digital Crown to bring up Siri, or just say "Hey Siri" immediately after raising your wrist or tapping the screen to wake up the watch.

 Siri can perform a variety of tasks to make your life easier.
 Below is a list of phrases that you can use to make the most of your virtual assistant